metallb/metallb/design/pool-configuration.md

 The risk of not covering all possible cases / permutations is still there.

 That aside, this proposal covers the majority of the issues that were raised by the users (multiple times), and it won't prevent adding a finer level of configuration if the need ever arises.
-Moreover, providing a straightforward way to separate concerns will make it easier to accomodate new changes, and it will be more clear where those new changes must be applied.
+Moreover, providing a straightforward way to separate concerns will make it easier to accommodate new changes, and it will be more clear where those new changes must be applied.

 ## Design Details